 If you care about the uptime status of your website or SaaS application, there are two really great pieces of content shared last month that you should look into.
 One is an article on continuous testing from Parasoft Corporation, featured on DZone.
 The other is a recorded presentation on Application Performance Monitoring (APM) by Expected Behavior, from the Full Stack Toronto conference.

 Continuous Testing with DevOps

-The DZone article covers shifting from an automated testing mindset to a continuous testing.
+The DZone article covers shifting from an automated testing mindset to continuous testing.
 It argues that this is essential for groups taking a DevOps approach to software deployment.
 It also advocates for changing the essential pre-deployment question from “are we done testing?” to “does this candidate for release have an acceptable level of business risk?”

 It also presents some excellent questions, such as:

 “Is there a clear workflow for prioritizing defects vs. business risks and addressing the most critical ones first?
 And for each defect that warrants fixing, is there a process for exposing all similar defects that might already have been introduced, as well as preventing this same problem from recurring in the future?
 This is where the difference between automated and continuous becomes evident.”

 Maintaining a high SaaS application uptime will only increase in difficulty if you do not have such a process in place.

 Expected Behavior’s Full Stack conference presentation draws parallels between unit testing and application monitoring to underscore why APM is worth the investment.
 Though APM systems may seem “too expensive” to those not already using them expertly, they will pay off for companies in the long run—just as unit testing was initially approached with trepidation but now has become standard.